 National Honesty Day

-This holiday was originally invented by M. Hirsh Goldberg, a writer who has written several books.
-He wrote several books, one of them being “The Book of Lies: Schemes, Scams, Fakes, and Frauds That Have Changed the Course of History and Affect Our Daily Lives.”
+This holiday was originally created by M. Hirsh Goldberg, a writer who has written several books, including “The Book of Lies: Schemes, Scams, Fakes, and Frauds That Have Changed the Course of History and Affect Our Daily Lives.”

-National Honesty Day was created by M. Hirsh Goldberg while he was doing research for his book: “The Book of Lies: Schemes, Scams, Fakes, and Frauds That Have Changed the Course of History and Affect Our Daily Lives” in 1991.
+National Honesty Day was created by M. Hirsh Goldberg while he was conducting research for his book, “The Book of Lies: Schemes, Scams, Fakes, and Frauds That Have Changed the Course of History and Affect Our Daily Lives,” in 1991.
 While some critics say that he invented this holiday only to sell more books, Mr. Goldberg has stated that he created the holiday to serve as a contrast to April Fool’s Day.

 Facts About Honesty